Skip to content

 Run it with sensible defaults

 Using electricity rate per kwh of 0.08, electrolyser efficiency of 70%, annual demand of 5,000, system cost of 50,000, the calculation works out to 6.71.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Electricity Rate per kWh, Electrolyser Efficiency, Annual Demand (kg H2), System Cost, and System Life — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works